 Solar and wind

-They generate DC current, rather than the AC you get from shore power and generators.
-Thus you are still limited by the amount of power your battery can provide, but you can keep that going far longer since you can recharge it over time.
-This gives you a renewable source of power “off the grid” – perfect for boondocking adventures.
+They generate DC current rather than the AC power you get from shore power and generators.
+Thus, you are still limited by the amount of power your battery can provide, but you can keep using it far longer since you can recharge it over time.
+Solar power gives you a renewable source of power off-the-grid, which is perfect for boondocking adventures.

-The advantage is that your batteries are constantly being charged, the disadvantage is that you can’t run anything more demanding than you could normally run off the battery system alone.
+The advantage of solar power is that when there is sun, your batteries are constantly being charged; the disadvantage is that you can’t run anything more demanding than you could normally run off the battery system alone.

-Propane Vs Electricity
+Propane vs. Electricity

-Feeling charged up?
+Are you Feeling charged up?
 Ready to zap boredom with a grand RV Adventure?
 Start your search for a great rental RV now!